 How often to weigh yourself, or whether to use a scale at all, seems to be a trending weight loss debate.
 Do you weigh yourself every day?
 I do and I’ll tell you why.
 While, I’m aware that the scale doesn’t tell you everything….well, maybe a few of them do as now they have scales that can break down muscle, fat and water weight percentages, and can even tell you how much your bones weigh, thereby nixing any” big boned” theory excuses, the scale can still be a valuable tool.
 I find weighing myself keeps me accountable and in touch with the connection of what I eat and what my workouts do to the number on the scale.
 I know if I eat a lot of salty food or a lot of starchy carbs, the number can jump dramatically.
 I also know that if I have Chinese food, or God forbid, hit a Mexican restaurant with that dreaded and magically refilling tortilla basket, a four pound jump isn’t out of the realm of possibilities.
 I’ve also made up my own theory of some reverse gravitational pull that has my weight up two pounds every time there’s a full moon regardless of what I eat.
 Now it’s important to note here, that these daily increments are typically not a gain of actual fat, as it still takes a surplus of 3500 calories to gain a pound, but most of the weight is most likely a lot of water retention.
 If you’ve worked really hard to lose two pounds in a week, and then have that salty, starchy dinner on the weekend, and BAM four pounds show up on the scale, it’s no wonder people get discouraged and give up.

 I managed to wake up one day and weigh 208 lbs., and while I certainly knew I needed to lose weight, I never felt THAT heavy.
+I just was not losing weight; while I knew there were many possible reasons for this, I thought that there must be more I could do.
 There are lots of “You’re more than a number” sayings, and it’s true, the number doesn’t define any of us.
 I use my number as one of a series of tools to maintain the goals I worked very hard to achieve.
 Do I think I’d ever let myself get to 208 lbs. again?
 No, but if you asked me in college if I thought I’d ever hit that number, I’d have said no then too.
 So rather than be a child who whistles past the graveyard, I just prefer to be aware of where the numbers fall, and then step off the scale and go about my day.
 Not to down play the importance of the non-scale victories.
 I kind of bristle when I hear that phrase, despite one of my proudest moments was being able to finally do three pull ups.
 Let me put it this way, if you are struggling to balance your checkbook, would you not use a calculator?